Dear Clients, Colleagues and Friends:

 Small Employer Pension Plan Startup Cost Credit

 A small employer pension plan startup cost credit is allowed for small businesses that did not have a pension plan during the previous three years.
 Eligible expenses include those to start and administer a new employee retirement plan and retirement-related education of employees.
 For an eligible small employer, the credit is 50% of the qualified startup costs paid or incurred during the tax year.
 The credit is limited to $500 per year for the first credit year and each of the following two tax years.
+No credit is allowed for any other tax year.
+The credit is part of the general business credit, which can be carried back or forward to other tax years if it cannot be used in the current year.

 Section 132 Qualified Transportation Expenses